-- 1 Stuart Ormsbee and Mark Cappadona from Colonial Power were present to share the update on behalf of - 2 Bart Fromuth.
-Mr. Ormsby began by providing a brief update on the Community Choice Aggregation - 3 Program, highlighting that this is an "opt-out program", and this allows the suppliers to have interest in the - 4 program.
-He then shared some updates since they presented to the Council last November, sharing that the - 5 utilities commission in NH was required to establish formal rules around how this would work, and they - 6 were part of the stakeholder group that drafted the rules and formal process.
-The final rules were adopted in - October of this year, meaning that NH can begin putting plans together, and any plans will need to be filed - 8 with the commission for their approval.
-He then stated that four plans have already been approved and are - 9 free to go to market when its advantageous to do so, and there are another 9 or so plans that are pending.
-The - Council then eaked some questions on how the plan would work and the engroved process, as well as the - 10 Council then asked some questions on how the plan would work and the approval process, as well as the - 11 energy committee and how materials regarding the program would be distributed to town residents.
-The - Council agreed to revisit this in a future meeting under "old business", and have Mr. Micali check with legal - to determine if in fact this is something that has to go before a town meeting to be discussed or voted on by the town.
+Stuart Ormsbee and Mark Cappadona from Colonial Power were present to share the update on behalf of Bart Fromuth.
+Mr. Ormsby began by providing a brief update on the Community Choice Aggregation Program, highlighting that this is an "opt-out program", and this allows the suppliers to have interest in the program.
+He then shared some updates since they presented to the Council last November, sharing that the utilities commission in NH was required to establish formal rules around how this would work, and they were part of the stakeholder group that drafted the rules and formal process.
+The final rules were adopted in October of this year, meaning that NH can begin putting plans together, and any plans will need to be filed with the commission for their approval.
+He then stated that four plans have already been approved and are free to go to market when its advantageous to do so, and there are another 9 or so plans that are pending.
+The Council then asked some questions on how the plan would work and the approval process, as well as the energy committee and how materials regarding the program would be distributed to town residents.
+The Council agreed to revisit this in a future meeting under "old business", and have Mr. Micali check with legal to determine if in fact this is something that has to go before a town meeting to be discussed or voted on by the town.